 Why did you launch Gypsy Sport?

 I've always wanted to be a designer, but I never went to school, never went through any training, really.
 I was working at Balenciaga and that's why I used to come to Paris — every season I had to sit through it so I could know how to sell it.
 I really loved fashion; I looked at it like art.
 But it's like, a thousand euros for a shirt?
 To me, it doesn't make sense.
 I knew I could make easier, accessible pieces.
-Later on, I realised that if I was gonna have a brand, it needs a message; it can't be just a knock-off of some other designers.
+Later on, I realized that if I was gonna have a brand, it needs a message; it can't be just a knock-off of some other designers.
 I asked myself, "what do I want to say?"
-And I realised it's that people are important, people of all different types are beautiful.
+And I realized it's that people are important, people of all different types are beautiful.
 Individuals are always gonna look different, act different, dress different, talk different.
 And it's hard to put that in one category.
 That's why I started the brand; to give a voice to us.

 Do you feel this sense of diversity is new thinking?

-I really loved United Colors of Benetton, how they always had every-colour-of-the-rainbow skin [in advertising campaigns].
+I really loved United Colors of Benetton, how they always had every-color-of-the-rainbow skin [in advertising campaigns].
 So I think it's been out there for a while.
 But right now, the cool thing is that Paris has this super hunger for culture; some of the best music right now is coming out of Paris.
 I don't think I brought any diversity to Paris, I think it always been here.
 I just get to tap into it with my brand.

 When you got into fashion at Balenciaga, did you have this social and political approach in mind?

 To be honest, I had so many different ideas of what I was gonna do; I just wanted to quit everything and be an artist.
 When I would leave work I'd go home and make a t-shirt, a hat, a painting.
 My friends were always like, "You need to share this!"
 I didn't want to, I didn't think anybody would want to see it.
 And finally, one of my friends showed a hat to a buyer at Opening Ceremony; he was like, "Can we order those?"
-It was the first time I realised I could make some money and sell my art.
+It was the first time I realized I could make some money and sell my art.
 When I started Gypsy, I thought "maybe I gonna travel to different countries and just make a collection one year in South Africa, another year in France."
 I had this idea to work with photographer and share a message about humanity.
 I couldn't afford it, it was way too expensive.
 Instead, I did a lot or research about international styles.
 Not street styles from other cultures, but how native Chinese or Malawi tribes dress.
 I kept taking these references and make paintings out of them, but it started turning into clothing.
 I think these international cultures mixed in together started the message of diversity.